kovidgoyal/calibre/manual/template_lang.rst

 Using templates to define custom columns
 -----------------------------------------

 Templates are used to display information that isn't in calibre metadata, or to display metadata differently from calibre's normal format.
 For example, you might want to show the ``ISBN``, a field that calibre does not display.
-You can accoplish this creating a custom column with the type `Column built from other columns` (hereafter called composite columns) and providing a template to generate the displayed text.
+You can accomplish this creating a custom column with the type `Column built from other columns` (hereafter called composite columns) and providing a template to generate the displayed text.
 The column will display the result of evaluating the template.
 For example, to display the ISBN, create the column and enter ``{identifiers:select(isbn)}`` into the template box.
 To display a column containing the values of two series custom columns, separated by a comma, use ``{#series1:||,}{#series2}``.

 Composite columns can use any template option including formatting.